tjohander-splunk/tjohander-splunk.github.io/content/post/creating-a-blog-with-hugo.md

 ---
-title: "Creating a Blog With Hugo"
+title: "Creating & Publishing Github-hosted Blog With Hugo"
 date: 2022-04-27T10:50:54-05:00
 draft: false
 ---
-How to create your own personal Blog with Hugo and Github Pages
+For my first post, I'd like to teach anyone how to create an attractive, professional Blog with minimal technical skills.
+Once things are set up, adding content is as simple as creating a Markdown files and pushing to Github.

 ## Initial Setup of Github Pages Hosting Feature